ibm-cloud-docs/watson-knowledge-studio/troubleshooting.md

 ### Human annotator
 {: #wks_ts_access_annotator}

 When someone invited you to an instance of {{site.data.keyword.knowledgestudioshort}} to serve as a human annotator, you likely received an email invitation.
 First, you must register with {{site.data.keyword.IBM_notm}} if you do not have {{site.data.keyword.IBM_notm}} registration credentials already.
 After you register with {{site.data.keyword.IBM_notm}} and accept the invitation, you are given access to the instance.

-However, after you are given access and before you can start to annotate documents, the administrator or a project manager of the instance must add you to a workspace and assign an annotation task to you.
+However, before you can start to annotate documents, the administrator or a project manager of the instance must add you to a workspace and assign an annotation task to you.
 It is not until after you are assigned a task that you can perform any actions in the {{site.data.keyword.knowledgestudioshort}} instance.
 To annotate documents, use the ground truth editor.
-Use a Google Chrome browser for the best performance.
+Use the Google Chrome browser for the best performance.

 For help with the ground truth editor, see [Annotating documents](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-user-guide).